16 hours – On-site or Virtual with live certified trainer

 Who is this course for?

-- Anyone interested in learning about Agile and Scrum from a products and process perspective
+Anyone interested in learning about Agile and Scrum from a product and process perspective

-- Employees and managers responsible for designing, reengineering or improving process
+Employees and managers responsible for designing, re-engineering or improving processes

-- Consultants guiding their clients through process improvement initiatives
+Consultants guiding their clients through process improvement and DevOps initiatives

 What are the exam characteristics?